 Endometriosis was discovered and removed from both uterosacral ligaments and my right ovary.
 The tissue removed from my uterus was normal.
 Adenomyosis is still a possibility; accurate diagnosis typically involves hysterectomy.
 Recovery went well.
 Pain was not severe; the worst of it was the day after surgery due to inability to fully empty my bladder and gas pain from the CO2 used during surgery.
 I did not need any pain medication beyond a few ibuprofen.
 A rash developed on my torso a couple of days after surgery (which was more annoying than anything!)
 Fatigue was high for the first few days but then I was ready to get moving again.
 The hardest part was taking it easy and allowing my body to recover before returning to normal levels of physical activity.
 I was back to teaching a few Jazzercise classes (low impact) 10 days later and had full return to my schedule a bit over two weeks after surgery.

 The post-op appointment six weeks later confirmed that I was healing well but that my uterus may continue to be a problem: it’s still painful.
-Four months post-surgery, the removal of the endometriosis hasn't made much difference.
-The option of hysterectomy has been discussed.
+Four months post-surgery, the removal of the endometriosis hasn't made much difference and my right side is still hurting.
+The option of hysterectomy has been discussed due to my enlarged, painful uterus.
+Endometriosis is not cured by hysterectomy though.
 I can: -wait to see if improvements are still forthcoming -deal with this the way I have been until menopause (potentially a decade away) -try birth control or other hormonal intervention again (not likely due to previous issues) -hysterectomy -try dietary changes and supplements.

 I have read books, forums, research papers, and Facebook groups.
 I've talked to acquaintances.
 Hysterectomy is the second most commonly performed surgery on women in the United States.
 While it may be warranted in many cases, I want to be sure I don’t jump to surgery too quickly.
 However, I am also not willing to continue on this way.
 I’m trying a couple of supplements (after doing my due diligence in researching them) and modifying my diet.
 I’m keeping an open mind but also keeping the surgery option on the table.